 - it must have £50,000 of allotted shares (£12,500 of which must be paid up);

 - it must have a formal company secretary.

 Not a common form for a trading company as the liability of the members is unlimited but it is sometimes used in structures for tax planning or where confidentiality is key.

 Companies limited by guarantee are often suitable for non-trading or not-for-profit activities such as clubs, societies, trade associations, scientific or research or educational institutions.
 They are also often used as the vehicle for charitable companies.

-Limited liability partnerships combine the benefits of corporate status (i.e. having a legal personality separate from its members) and unlimited capacity with the protection of limited liability for members and the ability to operate and have the same tax status as a traditional partnership.
+Limited liability partnership combine the benefits of corporate status (i.e. having a legal personality separate from its members) and unlimited capacity with the protection of limited liability for members and the ability to operate and have the same tax status as a traditional partnership.

-LLPs are popular with professional practices such as lawyers, accountants and surveyors, but are also used in other circumstances where their flexibility or special tax status may be more advantageous than a traditional limited company.
+LLP are popular with professional practices such as lawyers, accountants and surveyors, but are also used in other circumstances where their flexibility or special tax status may be more advantageous than a traditional limited company.